MohamedAbdullahi2/potential-enigma/README.md

 I have used node.js and npm  the inquirer package and the starter code fork respo  https://github.com/coding-boot-camp/potential-enigma
 I write a command-line programme that prompts users and creates a README for their projects in a polished manner.
 Actually, the  nodejs ReadmMe generator was used to create this project.
 Try it out and take comfort in knowing that your README needs are all taken care of.

-To create a professional Readme file, follow the instructions below if you want to add something.
-[I'm an inline-style link](https://www.google.com)
+To create a professional Readme file, follow the instructions below if you want to add something. [walkthrough video.](https://www.loom.com/share/63af8e3b9cc34d70ae61459e88d96083)

 ## Description
 Generate Professional ReadMe